Skip to content

 £10,000/mo£99.99 (£39.99 + £60.01 excess)~£92.50 (or custom Flex rates)

-Important caveat: Worldpay’s published rate is “from 0.75% + 5p” – your actual rate depends on your business type, turnover, and risk profile.
+Important caveat: Worldpay’s Simplicity rate is a flat 1.50%, while its higher-volume custom tariffs are quote-based; your actual rate depends on your business type, turnover, and risk profile.
 Many small businesses report being quoted 1.0-1.5% in practice.
 At 1.25%, Worldpay’s costs at £2,000/month would be ~£42.50, making Dojo cheaper even at lower volumes.

 Dojo’s model is simple to budget for.
 Below £3,999/month, you pay exactly £39.99 regardless of how many transactions you process.
 Above that threshold, the 1% excess rate kicks in.
 No card-type surcharges, no hidden per-transaction fees within the bundle.